-3.149 Gas is delivered through seven reception points into the United Kingdom and distributed through a National Transmission System.
+3.162 Gas is delivered through seven reception points into the United Kingdom and distributed through a National Transmission System.

-SGN (Southern Gas Networks)
+• SGN (Southern Gas Networks)

-- SGN Long-term Development Statement 2016 Network Capacity, October 2016 - Strategic Planning Report Tunbridge Wells IPMP October 2018 - Strategic Planning Report West Kent IPMP December 2018
+- SGN Long-term Development Statement 2023 - Strategic Planning Report Tunbridge Wells IPMP October 2018 - Strategic Planning Report West Kent IPMP December 2018

-- Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016. - Consultation at the Regulation 18 Issues and Options Consultation from May to June 2017. - Stakeholder consultation with infrastructure providers in July/August 2018 - Stakeholder consultation with infrastructure providers in March/April 2019 - Stakeholder consultation with infrastructure providers in June 2019 - Consultation on the Regulation 18 Draft Local Plan from September to November 2019. - Stakeholder consultation with infrastructure providers in June 2019 - Stakeholder consultation with infrastructure providers in October 2020 on the draft revised development strategy.
+- Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016. - Consultation at the Regulation 18 Issues and Options Consultation from May to June 2017. - Stakeholder consultation with infrastructure providers in July/August 2018 - Stakeholder consultation with infrastructure providers in March/April 2019 - Stakeholder consultation with infrastructure providers in June 2019 - Consultation on the Regulation 18 Draft Local Plan from September to November 2019. - Stakeholder consultation with infrastructure providers in June 2019 - Stakeholder consultation with infrastructure providers in October 2020 on the draft revised development strategy. - Consultation on the Regulation 19 Pre-Submission Local Plan from March to June 2021. - Engagement with utility providers since the receipt of the Inspectors Initial Findings Letter. - Consultation on the Council's response to the Inspectors Initial Findings letter January - April 2024

-- 3.150 SGN owns and operates the local gas distribution network in Tunbridge Wells borough, involving the management and responsibilities for regional high pressure transmission pipes and intermediate pressure distribution pipes, along with a number of pressure reduction stations. - 3.151 The borough is served by two grids as follows:

-- Grid 307 West Kent IPMP this grid serves around a third of the borough including Paddock Wood, Cranbrook and Hawkhurst. - Grid 312 Tunbridge Wells IPMP Serving the west of borough and Royal Tunbridge Wells - 3.152 SGN forecast that for the period up to 2025, future gas demand will decline by over 10% in the southern region.
-This decline is predicted due to the uncertainty over the economy, the introduction of government targets for renewable energy, policies to decarbonise the energy economy, growing low-carbon economy and smart metering. - 3.153 Horsmonden and some of the surrounding areas are not currently serviced by the gas network.
+- 3.163 SGN owns and operates the local gas distribution network in Tunbridge Wells borough, involving the management and responsibilities for regional high pressure transmission pipes and intermediate pressure distribution pipes, along with a number of pressure reduction stations. - 3.164 The borough is served by two grids as follows: - Grid 307 West Kent IPMP this grid serves around a third of the borough including Paddock Wood, Cranbrook and Hawkhurst. - Grid 312 Tunbridge Wells IPMP Serving the west of the borough and Royal Tunbridge Wells - 3.165 SGN forecast that demand for gas over the period to 2032 is likely to remain relatively flat.
+However, actual levels of demand will be dependent upon how net zero initiatives become more widespread. - 3.166 Horsmonden and some of the surrounding rural areas are not currently serviced by the gas network.

-3.154 SGN are currently engaged in ongoing mains replacement programme; however, there are no other major infrastructure plans at present.
+3.167 SGN are currently engaged in an ongoing mains replacement programme; however, there are no other major infrastructure plans at present.